 Q: Do I/Application Team need to be located in the city where my application is submitted?

 A: Yes.
-Applicants should reside or work within a 50 mile radius of the metropolitan areas of Chicago, Detroit, Los Angeles, New Orleans, New York City and Philadelphia.
+Applicants should reside or work within a 50-mile radius of the metropolitan areas of Atlanta, Chicago, Los Angeles, New York, and Philadelphia.
 For Los Angeles applications, applicants should reside or work within the county of Los Angeles.